seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 side is `marketRegime` executed on the coin's own structural row exactly as it is already executed on `btc`, and a published zone is carried exactly as a `СОЗРЕВАЕТ` zone already is. §7 gains items 50–52.

+**`-b` closes the half of that repair that was left open, and the run of 06.09 night is the measurement.** `-a` shut the side on a coin in its own TREND and left «range → geometry then decides» standing, so every coin without a trend fell back to the arbitrator inv.
+30 had just been cited to remove: eleven shorts and one long, on a list whose median was up, with a fresh short opened on a coin that had made a new high hours earlier. **A fallback to the rule a repair removed is not a repair.** `-b` closes the range branch, bans fading a coin's own trend outright, and takes the target off the price history: it is derived from the stop and `RR_MIN`, and it must sit inside the distance the coin's own volatility covers in the holding window. `Первая цель` as `-a` defined it — the nearer structural extreme — is retired by measurement in the same run: on LINK it printed 33 % below entry and its own touch probability read 0.0 %, so it failed the one thing it was added to do.
+§7 gains items 53–56.

 **This file is methodology, not contract.** Authority, repository operations, the trigger protocol, the hard floor, what may be committed and where all live in